bitwes/gut-extension/README.md

 * `GUT: Show Help` - Displays the GUT command line help in the terminal window.
 * `GUT: Run All` - Runs the entire test suite.
 * `GUT: Run Current Script` - Runs the current test script.
 * `GUT: Run at Cursor` - Runs the current script and adds additional options based on where the cursor is located.
+You can use this command to run a
+    * Single test
+    * An inner class
+    * Current file.
-You can use this command to run a single test, an inner class, or the entire current file.
-In Godot 3, if the cursor is between methods then the current inner class or file will be ran.<br/><br/>
+    * In Godot 3, if the cursor is between methods then the current inner class or file will be ran.
+* All "Run" commands also have a "(debugger)" version that will use the debugger instead of the command line.
+<br/><br/>
 __NOTE:__ `Run at Cursor` uses features provided by the Godot Tools extension that are only available when the current workspace is open in the Godot editor.
 There is a short delay when first launching the editor where this command will not work.
 Just wait a few seconds and try again.

 # Setup
 ## Godot Tools
-This extension requires the Godot Tools extension and requires that the `Godot_tools: Editor_path` setting is configured properly to point to the Godot Engine executable.
+This extension requires the Godot Tools extension and requires that the path settings for Godot 3 and Godot 4 are configured properly to point to the Godot Engine executables.

 ## GUT
 This extension will only be active if the open workspace contains the GUT Godot plugin (`res://addons/gut/`).